lgw2/lgw2.github.io/_teaching/csci246-fall-2023/syllabus.md

 Because the max score you can receive for the in-class assignment category is 10, but there will be at least 15 in-class assignments, any additional in-class assignment will be added as a half point to your score at the end of the semeseter.
+The max points you can earn from this bonus is 2.

 #### Course survey and evaluation

 If 75% or more of the class completes the mid-semester course survey, the whole class gets 1 bonus point.
-Same goes for the course evaluation
+Same goes for the course evaluation at the end of the semester.
-(through the university system).

 ### Late assignment policies
 To run a course of this size we cannot accommodate individual requests for